itu-itis25-yucem21/lazydocker-presentation/README.md

 # Lazydocker Presentation - YZV 322E

 ## 1. What is this tool?
-Lazydocker is an open-source terminal UI (TUI) for managing Docker and Docker Compose environments, written in Go.It provides a single-pane dashboard to monitor container logs, view real-time performance stats, and manage images or volumes without memorizing complex CLI flags.
+Lazydocker is an open-source terminal UI (TUI) for managing Docker and Docker Compose environments, written in Go.
+It provides a single-pane dashboard to monitor container logs, view real-time performance stats, and manage images or volumes without memorizing complex CLI flags.

 ## 2. Prerequisites
 To run this project and the tool, ensure you have the following installed: